Akul-AI/akulai/README.md

 ### Installation
 Again, you may either follow the steps above, or you may use the provided python script.
 We have also provided a PowerShell, Perl, and Bash script.
 If you face any errors, however, please use the python script before reporting it.

+Keep in mind that:
+ - The Perl script assumes you already have a working installation of Perl, cpamn, and Python installed.

 <hr>
 Version 2 is OUT!
 We plan to release a stable version sometime near the end of February, so stay tuned!
 I will update from time to time, but as a solo developer (during the time of writing), please don't expect a lot.